 Accounting malpractice is more than making an innocent mistake.

 It is failing to provide adequate attention to the client’s accounting needs or making a misrepresentation that leads to monetary loss.
-All errors an accountant makes do not amount to malpractice.

 The following errors are unlikely to amount to accounting malpractice worth bringing: